 We also have a template that helps new clients get up to speed with how we work.
 The project ends with a task to set up a call with us so we can discuss next steps.

-Right now, we connected ActiveCollab with our CRM through API for automation, but we plan to use Zapier when the add-on becomes available.
+Right now, we connected ActiveCollab with our CRM through API for automation, and we're also using the Zapier add-on to it's fullest.